-Taking nutritional Maitake Mushroom supplements can benefit cancer patients with Endometrial Carcinoma on Cyclophosphamide treatment.
-But avoid Maitake Mushroom supplements if on Ibrutinib treatment for Waldenstrom Macroglobulinemia (Relapsed Refractory).
-Similarly, taking nutritional supplement Maitake Mushroom can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene TP53.
-But avoid taking nutritional supplement Maitake Mushroom when at genetic risk of cancer due to mutation of gene CDC73.
+Taking Maitake Mushroom extracts or nutritional supplements may benefit Primary Penile Squamous Cell Carcinoma patients on Cisplatin treatment over Atractylode nutritional supplements.
+But Maitake Mushroom supplements or Maitake Mushroom extracts offer less benefit if on Midostaurin treatment for Primary Systemic mastocytosis compared to Baicalin.
+Similarly, taking nutritional supplements Maitake Mushroom may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MLH1 over Banaba.
+But avoid nutritional supplements Maitake Mushroom when at genetic risk of cancer due to mutation of gene JAK2.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Waldenstrom Macroglobulinemia (Relapsed Refractory) or Endometrial Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Maitake Mushroom.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Penile Squamous Cell Carcinoma or Primary Systemic mastocytosis, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Maitake Mushroom.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Maitake Mushroom?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene CDC73 the same as due to mutation of gene TP53?
-Are the implications of taking Maitake Mushroom supplement in Waldenstrom Macroglobulinemia (Relapsed Refractory) the same as Endometrial Carcinoma?
-Is it one and the same if you are on treatment Ibrutinib or on Cyclophosphamide?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Maitake Mushroom extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MLH1 the same as due to mutation of gene JAK2?
+Are the implications of Primary Penile Squamous Cell Carcinoma the same as Primary Systemic mastocytosis?
+Is it one and the same if you are on treatment with Midostaurin or Cisplatin?